 The European Commission (2020) has pointed out the importance of societal perceptions in the development of social entrepreneurship.
 The expansion of social entrepreneurship can be supported by appropriate perceptions and understanding.
 An awareness of the importance of social entrepreneurship and its benefits increases people's motivation to start social enterprise, use their products and services or decide to support them.
 Therefore, the study focuses on analysing the factors that affect the three most important areas of social entrepreneurship development.
-The first is an analysis of the factors that affect the motivation of young people in Slovakia to start social enterprises.
-The second is an analysis of the factors that affect the awareness of young people in Slovakia about social enterprises.
+The first is an analysis of the factors that affect the motivation of young people in Slovakia to start social enterprise.
+The second is an analysis of the factors which influence the use of the products and services of social enterprises.
+The third is an analysis of the factors that affect the awareness of young people in Slovakia about social enterpreneurship.